Over the last few decades, surgical mesh was commonly prescribed by the NHS to treat a wide range of conditions.

 In some cases, we may also be able to arrange interim payments which are payable before your claim is settled.
 These form a small sum of your total payout.

-Medical negligence claims, including vaginal mesh claims, rectal mesh claims or hernia mesh claims, must be made within three years of the date you could have reasonably known that your injury was a result of the mesh procedure.
+Medical negligence claims, including vaginal mesh claims or rectal mesh claims, must be made within three years of the date you could have reasonably known that your injury was a result of the mesh procedure.

 The time would commence from when a diagnosis has been made by a GP or any other medical professional that the mesh is the cause of your problems.